-Sperm issues – a noticeable change in the volume of semen can be a sign of reduced sperm count.
-Also any changes in the colour or odour of your semen can be a sign of infection.
+Sperm issues – these are hard to detect without proper semen analysis.
+Also, any changes in the colour or odour of your semen can be a sign of infection.

 If you or your partner are experiencing any of the signs listed above you should speak to your healthcare professional as soon as possible.

-Because a woman is born with every egg she will ever have, when it comes to trying to conceive many mechanisms within the body must function correctly even before ovulation.
-A good quality egg can take 3 to 4 months to fully mature to the stage of ovulation so taking the right nutrients to support this development process is crucial.
-Impryl’ s activated micronutrient formula helps support this process fully so your body can release the best quality egg.
+A woman will be born with every egg they will ever have, so when it comes to trying to conceive, many mechanisms within your body must function correctly even before ovulation.
+A good quality egg can take 3 to 4 months to fully mature to the stage of ovulation so it’s crucial that you take the right nutrients to support this development process.
+Impryl®’ s activated micronutrient formula can help achieve metabolic balance enabling release of the best quality egg.

-However in some cases some women do not ovulate, this is called anovulation and is common in PCOS women.
+Some women don’t ovulate.
+This is called anovulation and is common in PCOS women.
 Many PCOS women are deficient in myo-inositol but will be unaware of it.
-Inofolic Alpha contains myo-inositol and alpha-lactalbumin, this combination has been shown to restore ovulation in 95% of PCOS women.
+Thankfully Inofolic Alpha® can help with this deficit.

-Additional nutrients/vitamins that can help prepare your body for ovulation and pregnancy, which is why a healthy balanced diet is recommended.
-If you are deficient in any specific vitamin or mineral it is wise to supplement.
+Additional nutrients and vitamins can help prepare your body for ovulation and pregnancy, which is why a healthy balanced diet is recommended.
+But if you’re deficient in any specific vitamin or mineral it is wise to supplement.

-It is well known that supplementing with folic acid (vitamin B9) is important when already pregnant.
-However, it’s important that you take folic acid tablets for two to three months before you conceive.
+You’ll probably already know that supplementing with folic acid (vitamin B9) is important during pregnancy.
+However, it’s important that you take folic acid for two to three months before you conceive.
 This allows it to build up in your body to a level that gives the most protection to your future baby against neural tube defects, such as spina bifida.

-Most fertility supplements promote the use of strong antioxidants to combat oxidative stress, however the latest Cochrane review shows that there is very little improvement in pregnancy rates from taking oral antioxidants.
-These antioxidants can upset the delicate metabolic balance necessary for optimal sperm production.
-Therefore strong antioxidants could be doing more harm than good, so it is important to choose a supplement that maintains this vital balance such as Impryl.
+Most fertility supplements promote the use of strong antioxidants to combat oxidative stress, but the latest Cochrane review shows that there is very little improvement in pregnancy rates from taking these.
+Antioxidants can upset the delicate metabolic balance necessary for optimal sperm production.
+Therefore strong antioxidants could be doing more harm than good, so it’s important to choose a fertility supplement that maintains this vital balance such as Impryl®.